rexresearch

 Inventor: HUANG XIAODI [US] ; HWANG JIANN-YANG

-reducing agent, mixing the metal-containing material with the
+material and a reducing agent, mixing the metal-containing

-reducing agent to form a mixture charging the mixure by an
+material with the reducing agent to form a mixture charging the

-appropriate method except flowing a stream of small particles into
+mixure by an appropriate method except flowing a stream of small

-a container, heating the mixture with minimal contamination by
+particles into a container, heating the mixture with minimal

-applying microwave energy to the mixture until molten metal is
+contamination by applying microwave energy to the mixture until

-molten metal by gravity at the bottom of the container, and
+accumulating the molten metal by gravity at the bottom of the

 Background of the Invention

-utilizes microwave energy as the primary or secondary energy to
+that utilizes microwave energy as the primary or secondary

-reduce and melt metal-containing material, and separate molten
+energy to reduce and melt metal-containing material, and

 Description of the Related Art